-"The destruction of Christianity is essential to the interests of Civilization."
+"The destruction of Christianity is essential to the interests of Civilization. -READE.

--READE.

-Some years ago the newspapers in this country and in Europe, headed by the missionary organs, flourished their trumpets about the rapid progress of "civilization" in Japan: apparently forgetting that, already hundreds of years ago, when the westerners were howling sayages, and flaved and burnt pregnant women and little children alive, as witches, the japanese, thanks to the humane influence of the Good Law of the BUDDHA, were a highly refined and cultured people.
+Some years ago the newspapers in this country and in Europe, headed by the missionary organs, flourished their trumpets about the rapid progress of "civilization" in Japan: apparently forgetting that, already hundreds of years ago, when the westerners were howling savages, and flaved and burnt pregnant women and little children alive, as witches, the japanese, thanks to the humane influence of the Good Law of the BUDDHA, were a highly refined and cultured people.

-The greedy foreign traders and the sinister political representatives had combined to hypnotize some of the leading japanese with their hackneved yarns about the blessings of electricity, steam and the many mechanical inventions of the West, and those lazy and cunning impostors and adventurers, the christian missionaries, hastened to add that these "blessings" were the outgrowth of their religion : forgetting, with their usual craftiness, that all these things have come into existence in the teeth of a rabid opposition on the part of the whole christian church.
-(See Draper's "The History of the
+The greedy foreign traders and the combined to hypnotize some of the leading japanese with their hackneyed yarns about the blessings of electricity, steam and the many mechanical invenceived imprisonment for life.
+In the tions of the West, and those lazy and cunning impostors and adventurers, the christian missionaries, hastened to add that these "blessings" were the outgrowth of their religion : forgetting, with their usual craftiness, that all these things have come into existence in his "Chinese Buddhism," relates in the teeth of a rabid opposition on